3SD-Studio/ReservationsSystemAPI/README.md

 **Possible errors**

-Status code 400 - "Invalid value for date parameter."
-Try changing the value of provided query parameter
+Status code 400 - Try changing the value of "roomId" parameter

 ### Nearest events for room ###